Credit Reference Agencies

 If you don’t have any real credit history of previous loans or credit agreements, paying your existing bills on time will build up a good payment history and make it easier to obtain credit in the future.

 We take great care to look after your personal information and share it securely.
-We share only the minimum amount of information that we’re expected to.

 Under data protection laws, companies can share information about you, either with your permission or without your permission, if there’s a valid and important reason to do so.

-You’re not able to ask us to stop as we don’t need your permission to share your data.
+You’re not able to ask us to stop, as we don’t need your permission to share your data.

 This is because it: